Ursula Eason

 Ursula Vernon Eason (19 August 1910 – 25 December 1993) was a BBC radio broadcaster, television producer and administrator, and a pioneer of television programmes for deaf children in the 1950s and '60s.

 Eason joined the BBC in 1933 as the Children's Hour organiser in Belfast, a position she held for 18 years, becoming one of the "radio aunties".
 She was transferred to BBC television in London in 1952, and subsequently appointed Assistant Head of Children's Programmes under Freda Lingstrom.
 Hearing-impaired herself, Eason insisted that programmes for deaf children made use of signing.
-She also transformed a rather pedestrian series of five-minute children's programmes the BBC had acquired from France into what became a cult classic, The Magic Roundabout.
+She also transformed a series of five-minute children's programmes the BBC had acquired from France into what became a cult classic, The Magic Roundabout.

 Early life

 Ursula Eason was born on 19 August 1910 in Streatham, London, the fifth of six children born to auctioneer and surveyor Edward Eason and his wife Aisling, also known as Nancy, née Bruton.
 She attended the Mount Nod School in Streatham, followed by University College London, from where she graduated with a degree in English.
 After completing a secretarial course she spent nine months working as a secretary to the assistant manager of The Times Book Club.
 Her long-standing interest in theatre and acting prompted Eason to apply for a position at the BBC in 1934, where she was interviewed by John Reith.
 A report of the interview describes Eason as "a practical, sensible, nice-looking 23-year-old."